mtslaugh/test-repo-1/README.md

 R & Python are best friends

-Arbitrary text to be rejected
+Slightly less arbitrary text to be accepted